Thinking About Painting Tile Floors? Don't.

 Searches for painted floor tiles were up 1,276 percent on Pinterest in 2018, so plenty of people are interested in the option, and a plethora of DIY guides to painting tile floors are floating around online.
-But where figuring out how to clean floor tile grout is easy and straightforward, with reliable results, painting tiles floors can quickly go wrong.
+But while cleaning floor tile grout is an easy and effective way to improve the look of a space, painting tiles floors can quickly go wrong.

 "Because tiled flooring is commonly found in high-traffic areas, such as the bathroom or kitchen, there is a risk the paint will peel or bubble up from being frequently scratched or exposed to moisture, regardless of the amount of paint layers applied," says Hunter Macfarlane, project expert at Lowe's.

 The process can be easy, and the immediate results might look great—but there's a good chance they won't last.